Advanced Mentored Studies

 A vital link in the education of emerging artists.

-Anderson Ranch offers The Center programs in the fields of Photography, Painting and Drawing, Sculpture, Digital Fabrication and Ceramics.
+Anderson Ranch offers Advanced Mentored Studies in the fields of Photography, Painting and Drawing, Sculpture, Digital Fabrication and Ceramics.

 The programs, which include studio work, critical dialog and critique, offer artists the opportunity to expand the scope of their current practice as well as their ability to develop a critical eye regarding their work.
 In addition to weeklong or two-week workshops each year, participants engage in mid-year portfolio reviews as well as quarterly meetings with faculty to discuss their ongoing work and progress.
 At mid-year, the faculty conduct an online critique with the entire group.

-Programs within The Center are generously underwritten by Becky and Mike Murray and Pam Joseph.
+The Advanced Mentored Studies program is generously underwritten by Becky and Mike Murray and Pam Joseph.

 Workshops